no-go/ArduinoFlipClock/README.md

 # Bluetooth Flip Watch (Candy)

 This is a Arduino IDE project to run flip clock on a monochrom OLED display with a atmega chip.
 I add some bluetooth features and a LED Lamp to the project.
+I add a DS3231M RTC chip on i2c to have a correct time!

 # Features